BlackbitDigitalCommerce/pimcore-backup/README.md

 Example call: `bin/console backup:sync user@hostname /var/www/html`

 For this to work source and target system have to have this bundle installed.

+### Customization
+When you want to execute project-specific things you can use this with an event listener.
+The following events get dispatched:

+* `backup.restore.stepFinished` - gets dispatched after every step during `backup:restore` and `backup:sync` command
+* `backup.restore.finished` - gets dispatched after complete backup is restored